TLDR

 Verdict: Good starting platform for small nonprofits under $500K budget with no grant compliance needs.
 Expect to migrate as operations grow.

-Nonprofit CRM reviews tend to cluster around interface design, customer support ratings, and donor management features.
-Those matter, but they leave out the criteria that determine whether a platform actually fits mid-sized nonprofit operations: grant compliance, pricing transparency, and the total number of staff the subscription supports.
+Nonprofit CRM reviews usually focus on interface design, support responsiveness, and donor management features.
+Those factors matter, but they miss the operational details that decide whether a system fits a small or mid-sized nonprofit: grant compliance, pricing transparency, and how many staff members can work in the platform without pushing the bill up.

-This review covers 5 platforms across the price range relevant to small and mid-sized nonprofits.
-Each review covers what the platform does well, where it falls short, and who it fits best — based on published feature information and consistent patterns in user reviews on G2 and Capterra.
+This review covers 5 platforms across the price range that small and mid-sized nonprofits actually shop.
+Each review explains what the platform does well, where it falls short, and which team it fits best based on published feature information and repeated patterns in user reviews on G2 and Capterra.

 What This Review Covers